jamesplease/router-comparison/README.md

 ### About

 Routers are playing an increasingly more important role in client side apps.
-For many apps, the application's response to a user moving through the app is dictated by the router.
+For many apps, the response the app has to a user moving through the app is dictated by the router.
 That's a substantial responsibility!

 Perhaps unsurprisingly, no two routers are the same.
 Some are even drastically different from